-Are you ready for the 35C heatwave?
+UK weather: How to keep cool and carry on in a heatwave

 As avoiding work in the heat isn't an option, then there's the inevitable dilemma of what to wear.

 But can you wear flip-flops to work?
-Read what the experts have to say.
+Staff should have a relaxed dress code during the heatwave, union says.

 How do you sleep?